Simmering: Sufficient is better than optimal for training neural networks: Methods

 The Pareto-Laplace transform of the neural network loss in Eq.\ \eqref{eq:PLxfm} yields a generating function for neural network parameters.
-This generating function has the form of a partition function in statistical mechanics, which opens the possibility to generate networks by adapting molecular simulation methods.
+This generating function has the form of a partition function in statistical mechanics, which creates the possibility to generate networks by adapting molecular simulation methods.

-To employ molecular dynamics techniques in a neural network problem, we treat the neural network parameters as a system of one-dimensional particles in a potential.
+To employ molecular dynamics techniques in a neural network problem, we treat the neural network parameters as a system of one-dimensional particles in an interaction potential.
 The value of each weight and bias defines the position of each particle in the physical system, and the loss function acts as the system potential.
-The negative gradient of the loss function acts as a force on the system of particles that pushes them towards the minimum of the loss function.
-If we also define a momentum for each particle, we can integrate Hamilton's equations for the physical system and iteratively generate sets of weights and biases.
+The negative gradient of the training loss function acts as a force on the system of particles that pushes them towards a minimum of the loss function.
+If we also define a conjugate momentum for each particle, we can integrate the equations of motion for the physical system and iteratively generate sets of weights and biases.
 In the absence of other forces, this integration would yield a set of weights and biases of increasing accuracy on the training data, and as such is analogous to the result of any traditional gradient-descent training algorithm.

 Modelling the neural network parameters as a physical system in this way allows us to apply ensemble sampling methods from statistical physics to collect an ensemble of models.